 Welcome to the world of Thorne Smith, a writer who has long been forgotten by much of the general public and publishing world despite being one of the most humorous, influential and fascinating writers of comic and fantasy novels the world has ever seen.

-You may be familiar with his most popular work: Topper, which was not only a favorite book but also a successful movie, top radio program and popular TV series.
+You may be familiar with his most popular work: Topper, which was not only a favorite book but also was adapted into successful movie (with two sequels), a top radio program and a popular TV series.

 His impact can also be felt in the writings of authors as diverse as Robert Bloch, Neil Gaiman, and James Thurber.
 Perhaps you’ve seen many of the works influenced by him, such as the cartoons of “Beetle Bailey”, “Sad Sack” and “Casper the Friendly Ghost” or the TV shows “Bewitched”, “Mr. Ed”, and “I Dream of Jeannie”.

-More recently you may have felt his touch while enjoying the films “Beetlejuice”, “Ghostbusters” and “Ghost”.
+More recently you may have felt his touch while enjoying the films “Beetlejuice”, “Ghostbusters” and “Night at the Museum”.
 But even if you’re a complete newcomer to this creative spirit, you've come to the right place to learn about him and his work.

-He was a prolific talent, writing nine fantasy novels, one mystery, a serious novel, two military themed comedies, a volume of poetry, a children’s book, two short stories, and two screenplays: 19 literary works in a span of 17 years.
+He was a prolific talent, writing nine fantasy novels, one mystery, a serious novel, two military themed comedies, a volume of poetry, a play, a children’s book, two short stories, and two screenplays: 20 literary works in a span of 17 years.

-He also was a talented advertising copywriter, spent time writing for New Yorker magazine and would occasionally even sketch a drawing of a horse for you when you asked him to autograph a book.
+He also was a talented advertising copywriter, spent time writing for New Yorker magazine, did a short stint in Hollywood writing for MGM and would occasionally even sketch a drawing of a horse for you when you asked him to autograph a book.

 I hope you enjoy the results of my never ending search of every nook and cranny of the world in my efforts to find each and every morsel of information to be found about this long forgotten writer.